China bets on duty-free paradise to keep luxury spenders at home

 COSMETIC

-But for all the glamour, there are plenty of Chinese ready to spend holiday money on products that are more or less in reach on a daily basis.
+But for all the glamor, there are plenty of Chinese ready to spend holiday money on products that are more or less in reach on a daily basis.

-On one weekday afternoon in CITS' mall, queues snaked out of beauty stores from Chanel SA, Estee Lauder Companies Inc and L'Oreal SA, while the outlets of upmarket watchmakers appeared near-empty.
+On one weekday afternoon in CITS' mall, queues snaked out of beauty stores from Chanel SA, Estee Lauder Companies Inc (EL.N) and L'Oreal SA (OREP.PA), while the outlets of upmarket watchmakers appeared near-empty.

 "I just want to buy cosmetics," said He, a 30-something from southwestern mainland city of Chongqing, who did not provide her surname.
 "For other things like bags, I will just take a look."